 Federal Work-Study positions are available in the School of Divinity for qualified students.
 Students may earn up to \$2,000 per year.
 Positions are posted the first week of classes.
 Students apply to the designated contact person on the available jobs.
-Work-study is overseen by Mary Ellen Walter, admissions office manager, in the School of Divinity.
+Work-study is overseen by Khelen Kuzmovich, Academic Skills Coordinator, in the School of Divinity.